Road Rage: Legal Consequences & How to Stay Calm Driving

 Recognise that prioritising safety over ego is essential when dealing with aggressive drivers.
 By letting them pass, you create a safer environment for yourself and others on the road while avoiding unnecessary conflict.

-Recognise your own mistakes
+Recognise your Own Mistakes

 Once you’ve let the other driver pass, take a moment to reflect on your own driving behaviour.
 Recognising your mistakes can help diffuse any escalating tension on the road.
 Making an effort to stay self-aware and acknowledge any errors can go a long way in preventing road rage incidents.